Jungle-Bus/osmtracker-layouts/README.md

 The code in this repository is under the GPL-3.0 license.

+The rickshaw icon was created by James Fenton from the Noun Project.
+The taxi icon was created by Andi Nur Abdillah from the Noun Project.

 If you value this work, show your support by donating to the [OSM French local chapter](http://openstreetmap.fr).

 ![Jungle Bus Logo](https://i.imgur.com/7QskztK.png)